A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems: Introduction

-The second part of this note (\S 3) is a complement of the first part, and is also a continuation of the authors' study \cite{YY} on the parameter specialization of Macdonald-Koornwinder polynomials.
-There we classify all the specializations based on the affine root systems appearing as subsystems of the type $(C^\vee_n,C_n)$ system.
-The obtained parameter specializations are compatible with degenerations of the Macdonald-Koornwinder inner product to the subsystem inner products.
+The second part (\cref{s:sp}) is a complement of the first part, and is also a continuation of the paper \cite{YY} on the parameter specializations of Macdonald-Koornwinder polynomials.
+There we classify all the specializations based on the affine root systems, which appear as subsystems of the type $(C^\vee_n,C_n)$ system.
+The obtained parameter specializations are compatible with degeneracies of the Macdonald-Koornwinder inner product to the subsystem inner products.